ArdentEmpiricist/enc_file/README.md

 - `UnsupportedAead(u8)`: AEAD algorithm ID not supported
 - `UnsupportedKdf(u8)`: Password KDF algorithm ID not supported
 - `Malformed`: Corrupt or invalid file structure
-- `Invalid(&'static str)`: Invalid argument or operation (e.g. using streaming with keymap)
+- `Invalid(&'static str)`: Invalid argument or operation (e.g. streaming with keymap)
 - `Serde(serde_cbor::Error)`: Serialization errors (CBOR encoding/decoding)

 All errors are returned as `Err(EncFileError)`; they never panic for expected failures.
 See library and CLI tests for examples of error handling.

 ---